syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/DataBinding.md

 XmlDataSource is used to work with XML documents.
 The following steps explain the details about the data binding from XmlDataSource

-Step 1: Create an xml Data source as follows
+Step 1: Create an XML Data source as follows

 {% highlight xml %}